 Evidence-based approach: There is so much research about child development and parenting.
 However, it is either not well-translated into our everyday parenting struggles, or it is hard to wade through.
 Rachel breaks down current and relevant research and helps parents apply it to their individual family dynamics, goals, and values.
 Rachel’s work is grounded in attachment science, brain development, positive discipline, and mindful living.

 Connection and teaching skills: Rachel believes that two of the most important jobs of parents are 1) to connect with our children by understanding them, loving them unconditionally, accepting them for who they are, and building a strong relationship; and 2) to teach our children the skills they need to become well-adjusted, kind, and healthy adults.
 Through teaching about brain development and children’s typical developmental abilities, Rachel helps parents consider the world from their children’s perspective.
 As adults, we all want to feel understood; our children are no different.
 Once we have an understanding of where our children’s behaviors are coming from, we can empathize with them.
 Once they feel safe and understood, we can begin to teach our children important skills such as emotional regulation, impulse control, decision making, relationship skills, prioritizing, and how to complete tasks - all crucial skills for today’s adults.
-Teaching skills includes having boundaries, setting limits, and adhering to family rules.
+Teaching skills includes creating boundaries, setting limits, and adhering to family rules.

-Managing our own strong emotions: We can all get triggered by our children’s emotions or behaviors, which can often seem irrational and feel frustrating.
-Knowing that our children’s behaviors are often normal, and have a meaning behind them, and realizing our own triggers, we can begin to manage our reactions so that we can meet the emotional needs of our children.
+Managing our own strong emotions: We can all get triggered by our children’s emotions and behaviors, which can often seem irrational and feel frustrating.
+Knowing that our children’s behaviors are often normal and have a meaning behind them, and realizing our own triggers, we can begin to manage our reactions so that we can meet the emotional needs of our children.
 Rachel helps parents learn to connect with their children when it is often hardest for them to connect, but often when the children need it the most.
 She discusses tools parents can use to calm their own strong reactions.

 Applied learning: Rachel believes that we learn best when a) the learning is relevant to our lives, and b) when we are exposed to a variety of ideas and perspectives.
 Rachel teaches concepts about parenting and child development by using real life scenarios.
 These scenarios are most often anonymously written by parents, but Rachel also uses video or scenarios found in books or on the internet.
 Group discussions allow for parents to learn from each other, a process that allows parents to realize their strengths, support one another, and consider novel ways for interacting with their children.